Using review apps in the development of GitLab

 • review-qa-smoke: small and fast subset of tests to validate core functionality of GitLab.

-• review-qa-blocking: subset of tests identified as reliable.
+• review-qa-blocking: subset of tests that block the merge request.
 These tests are considered stable and are not allowed to fail.

 • review-qa-non-blocking: rest of the e2e tests that can be triggered manually.